Stanford Board of Trustees

 Establishes policy and procedures for disclosure and assignment of ownership of potentially patentable inventions created in the course of an individual’s University responsibilities, participation in research project at Stanford or with more than incidental use of Stanford resources.
-Extends this requirement to faculty, staff, graduate students, undergraduate students, post doctoral scholars and visitors.

 1. Patent Policy

 All potentially patentable inventions conceived or first reduced to practice in whole or in part by members of the faculty, graduate students, postdoctoral fellows, staff or other employees (including student employees and temporary employees) of the University in the course of their University responsibilities or with more than incidental use of University resources, shall be disclosed on a timely basis to the University.
 Title to such inventions shall be assigned to the University, regardless of the source of funding, if any.

 The University shall share royalties and other income derived from licensing inventions assigned to the University with the inventor(s) in accordance with this policy.

 The inventors, acting collectively where there is more than one, are free to place their inventions in the public domain if they believe that would be in the best interest of technology transfer and if doing so is not in violation of the terms of any U.S. Federal Government grants or any other agreements that supported or related to the work.

-If the University cannot, or decides not to, proceed in a timely manner to patent and/or license an invention, it may reassign ownership to the inventors upon request to the extent possible under the terms of any agreements that supported or related to the work.
+If the University cannot, or decides not to, proceed in a timely manner to patent and/or license an invention, it may reassign ownership to the inventors upon request to the extent possible under the terms of any grants or other agreements that supported or related to the work.

 2. Administrative Procedures

 The mission of the Office of Technology Licensing (OTL) is to promote the transfer of Stanford technology for society's use and benefit while generating unrestricted income to support research and education.
 The University has authorized OTL to be responsible for the administration of the University's invention reporting and licensing program, the commercial evaluation of inventions, patent filing decisions, petitions to agencies for greater rights in inventions, and negotiation of licensing agreements with industry, and to make decisions related to the above activities on behalf of the University as the owner of the intellectual property.

 All faculty, graduate students, postdoctoral fellows, staff and other employees (including student employees and temporary employees) must sign the Stanford University Patent and Copyright Agreement (referred to as "SU-18").
-In addition, non-employees who participate or intend to participate in research projects at Stanford (including but not limited to students, visiting faculty and scholars, industrial personnel, fellows, etc.) must also sign a Patent and Copyright Agreement.
+In addition, other individuals not identified above who participate or intend to participate in research projects at Stanford (including but not limited to students, visiting faculty and scholars, industrial personnel, fellows, etc.) must also sign a form of this Patent and Copyright Agreement.
 A variation of this agreement has been created for individuals with prior obligations regarding the disclosure and assignment of intellectual property.
 See Patent and Copyright Agreement for Personnel at Stanford who have a Prior Existing and Conflicting Intellectual Property Agreement with Another Employer (SU-18A).
 All individuals described in this paragraph are collectively referred to as IP Assignment Required Signatories.